-A search of various databases (Department of Environment and Resource Management Wildlife Online database and Department Of Sustainability, Environment, Water Population and Communities Protected Matters Search Tool) for aquatic flora and fauna species that are listed under both the Nature Conservation Act (NC Act) and the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) was conducted for Kevin's Corner.
-No regional aquatic flora species, but eight regional aquatic fauna species were found to be listed in either or both Acts. .
+A search of various databases (Department of Environment and Resource Management Wildlife Online database and Department Of Sustainability, Environment, Water Population and Communities Protected Matters Search Tool) for aquatic flora and fauna species that are listed under either the Queensland Nature Conservation Act (NC Act) or the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) was conducted for Kevin's Corner.
+The search results returned eight fauna species, but no flora species listed as species of conservation significance under either or both Acts.
 Eleven listed Migratory Marine, Migratory Terrestrial, Migratory Wetland or Marine Overfly bird species were also identified in the EPBC Protected Matters search.

-An assessment of wetland habitats in the local area was also conducted.
+An assessment of wetland habitats in the local area was also conducted, based upon search results that were obtained from the Department of Environment and Resource Management interactive Wetland Maps (2009) database.